terminatorul/NvStrapsReBar/README.md

 <p>So you will still have to check the README page from the original project: <ul><li><a href="https://github.com/xCuri0/ReBarUEFI">https://github.com/xCuri0/ReBarUEFI</a></li></ul> for all the details and instructions on working with the UEFI image, and patching it if necessary (for older motherboards and chipsets). </p>

 ## Enable ReBAR and choose BAR size
-After flashing the motherboard with the new UEFI image, you need to enable "Above 4G decoding" and disable CSM in UEFI setup, and then run `NvStrapsReBar.exe` as Administrator.
+After flashing the motherboard with the new UEFI image, you need to enable "Above 4G Decoding" (if you have the option) and disable CSM in UEFI setup, and then run `NvStrapsReBar.exe` as Administrator.
+ReBAR feature depends on Above 4G Decoding, so if you accidentaly turn it off and can not POST, you need to clear CMOS.
+Do not use the Clear CMOS button present on some motherboards, as it may still keep the current date and time.
+But the current date has to be reset to recover the board.
+So instead of the Clear CMOS button, you should short the Clear CMOS pin headers (with a screwdriver that is metallic, and the metal is not painted), or by removing the battery for 1 to 5 minutes.

 `NvStrapsReBar.exe` prompts you with a small text-based menu.
 You can configure 2 value for the BAR size with this tool:
 * GPU-side BAR size
-* PCI BAR size
+* PCI BAR size (for older boards, without Resizable BAR)

 Both sizes must be right for Resizable BAR to work, but maybe some newer boards can already configure PCI BAR size as expected, so maybe there is a small chance you only need to set the GPU-side value for the BAR size.
 But you should try and experiment with both of them, as needed.